 “It’s an honor to have a ball handed to you by Paul Molitor,” Kepler said later.
 “I’ll remember this day forever.”

 Not only did Kepler, son of Polish and American ballet dancers, become the first player born and raised in Germany to record a hit in the Major Leagues, he did so by ripping a full-count slider from Johnny Cueto.

 "He looks like he belongs,” Molitor said after watching Kepler during his 12-day call-up.
 “He’s just got that presence."
 (Mike Berardino - Baseball America - 1/15/2016)

-However, something seemed to click for the Twins rookie Max Kepler after he received a brief tutorial from hall of famer Reggie Jackson before a June 25, 2016 game at Yankee Stadium.
-Kepler's hitting explosion then produced 12 homers, 32 RBI's and a .649 slugging percentage in the next 31 games since he met Reggie.
+However, something seemed to click for the Twins rookie Max Kepler after he received a brief tutorial from Reggie Jackson before a June 25, 2016 game at Yankee Stadium.
+Kepler's hitting explosion then produced 12 homers, 32 RBI's and a .649 slugging percentage in the next 31 games after he met Reggie.
 The message was about using batting practice to spray the ball around the field rather than seeing how far you can hit the ball to the pull side.

 "I'm 70 years old and I can do that," Jackson famously barked.
 "Let me see you go the other way."

 In his 31 games (and 89 at-bats) in 2016, prior to that summit, Kepler slugged just .416 with 2 homers and 12 RBI's.
 Any connection?

 "It enlightened me to work on different stuff in BP which could translate over into the games," Kepler said.
 "It's not like every day I remind myself what Reggie said, but I have a plan now."
 (Mike Beradino - St.Paul Pioneer Press - August 2, 2016)

 March 2017: A German camera crew flew to Fort Myers, Florida to document Kepler as an Major League star in the making.